edgelesssys/constellation/docs/docs/getting-started/first-steps.md

-# First steps
+# First steps with Constellation

 The following steps guide you through the process of creating a cluster and deploying a sample app.
 This example assumes that you have successfully [installed and set up Constellation](install.md), and have access to a cloud subscription.

 :::tip
-If you don't have a cloud subscription, check out [MiniConstellation](mini-constellation.md), which lets you set up a local Constellation cluster using virtualization.
+If you don't have a cloud subscription, check out [MiniConstellation](first-steps-local.md), which lets you set up a local Constellation cluster using virtualization.
 :::

 ## Create a cluster